odinuge/nrk-tv-downloader/README.md

 # nrk-tv-downloader
-> Shell-script for downloading content from nrk-tv
+> Shell-script for downloading content from nrk-tv and nrk-radio

 ![Terminal with nrk-tv-downloader](screenshot.png)

 ## About

-This is just another simple shell-script that dumps HLS video streams from NRK-TV into a h264-MPEG-4 container.
+This is just another simple shell-script that downloads programs from nrk-tv.
+It also supports nrk-radio.

-It downloads the subtitle (if available), and displays the progress.
-Can be used to download whole seasons.

 This script has nothing to do with NRK!